sxsw/rfm/README.md

 In your shell:

 	   bundle install

 In your project, you may or may not have to require 'rfm', depending on Bundler's configuration:

 	   require 'rfm'

+#### Without Bundler

+If you're not using Bundler, Rfm will pick up the XML parsers and ActiveModel as long as they are available in your current rubygems installation.

+In your shell:

+	   #bash
+	   gem install ginjo-rfm
+	   gem install nokogiri     # optional
+	   gem install libxml-ruby  # optional
+	   gem install hpricot      # optional
+	   gem install activemodel  # optional

+Once the gem is installed, you can use rfm in your ruby scripts by requiring it:

+	   require 'rubygems'
+	   require 'rfm'

 #### Edge - in an upcoming version of ginjo-rfm